 Synthetic gene regulatory networks for pattern formation

-During embryonic development, cells acquire different identities, depending on their spatial positions.
-This developmental process is called pattern formation.
+Patterns are omnipresent in biology, including patterns in microbial communities, gene expression patterns during development and skin or fur patterns of animals.
 The molecular details of pattern formation are complicated, but are thought to be governed by general principles such as the use of morphogen gradients to provide positional information.
 We build, study and model synthetic gene regulatory networks to improve our understanding of such general principles.
+Moreover, we aim to engineer patterns of interest in bacterial populations.

 Schaerli, Y., Munteanu, A.Gili, M.Cotterell, J.Sharpe, J.Isalan, M. (2014) A unified design space of synthetic stripe-forming networks, Nat.
 Commun., 5:4905